kiba6563/7-Segment-Display/README.md

 # Driving 7-Segment with FPGA
-Seven Segment Display VHDL code implementation in FPGA PL logic.
+This repository contains code for the Seven Segment Displays and its implementation on the FPGA development board.